-Deferred Deferred
+Ι Deferred D eferred

-( Outflows of Inflows of
+Οι ıtflows of In flows of

-Resources R esources
+R esources Re esources

-Pension contributions subsequent to measurement date \$ 44,589 \$ -
+Pension contributions subsequent to measurement date \$ 117,488 \$ -

+Differences between expected and actual experience 1,501 21,508

-Differences between the employer's contributions a ınd
+Differences between the employer's contributions and

-the employer's proportionate share of contributi ons 4,113
+the employer's proportionate share of contributions 39,229

+Changes of assumptions 186,265 14,202

-Change in employer's proportion =3 38,917
+Change in employer's proportion 179,836 -

-Net difference between projected and actual earnin gs on
+Net difference between projected and actual earnings on

-plan investments 99,753 119,263
+plan investments 42,126 -

-Tota 1 📑 \$ 148,455 \$ 158,180
+Total \$ 527,216 \$ 74,939

-\$44,589 reported as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2017.
+\$117,488 reported as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2019.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pension swill be recognized as pension expense over 3.8 to 5 years.
+The deferred outflows of resources and deferred inflows of resources reported in the chart above will be amortized in the proportionate share of pension expense as follows: